You can now offer to pay arrears using our new online form, no need to phone, visit or write.

 The contact details can be found on this page.

 Offer to pay by instalments

-If you need to make different arrangements to pay your council tax, because you're finding it hard to meet your scheduled payments, or as a result of a summons, please download an offer to pay form.
+If you need to make an arrangement to pay your council tax because you're finding it hard to meet your scheduled payments, or as a result of a summons.
+Please complete our online offer to pay form as soon as possible.

-What we will do to recover unpaid revenue
+What we will do to recover unpaid Council Tax

 What if I do not pay on time?

 As soon as you realise you have a problem paying you should immediately contact the council tax team or business rates team

 What action can the local authority take to recover council tax or business rates?

 It is never too late to talk to us - at any point during the following proceedings it is possible to come to a sensible payment arrangement with us that will suit your circumstances.

 To discuss a payment arrangement with the Council you should contact the council tax team or business rates team using the details in the sidebar.